quintel/etsource/PLANNING.markdown

   links, graphs, energy balances etc in order to make e.g. validations happen
 * `need` Validations of input data (e.g. is everything defined that we need?, are there no loose ends?)
-* `need` Division up of Converters into Nodes, Converters, UsefulDemandNodes, FinalDemandNodes, etc in order to make validations manageable.
+* `need` Dividing up Converters into Nodes, Converters, UsefulDemandNodes, FinalDemandNodes, etc in order to make validations manageable.
 * `need` Define technology/market shares and application shares in an understable and standardized way